lcpz/lain/Widgets.md

 If it takes a table, you have to define a function variable called `settings` in it: with this you can markup textboxes using predefined variables and do whatever customization you want.

-I'll give an example just to take a grasp, see the sections for all the details:
+Here follows a simple example, see the sections for all the details:

     mycpu = lain.widgets.cpu({
         timeout = 4,